 Sitting still is one of my biggest challenges.
-There’s a lot of fidgeting that goes on; listening becomes a low priority.
+Much fidgeting goes on; listening becomes a low priority.

-I have read, life is a sentence of failures punctuated by successes.
+I have read that life is a sentence of failures punctuated by successes.
 Guess what?
 This week was a perfect example.
-I won’t go into the details but it involves a very good friend letting me down.
+I won’t go into the details, but it involves an excellent friend letting me down.

-I have to own up to my own self doubt.
-There isn’t time to be second guessing another person’s motives.
-People over estimate themselves and I’m still learning this.
+I have to own up to my self-doubt.
+There isn’t time to be second-guessing another person’s motives.
+People overestimate themselves, and I’m still learning this.

 How to conquer doubt?

-Essential change is the essence.
-It can’t be superficial, it has to go to our very core; we need to be authentic and different.
-The goal is not to change our behavior, that can become artificial.
-What it comes down to is sorting out the raw truth – What is it that defines me and how can I effect change?
+The essential change is the essence.
+It can’t be superficial.
+It has to go to my inner core; I need to be authentic and different.
+The goal is not to artificially change my behavior.
+What it comes down to is sorting out the raw truth.
+What defines me?

 The path left for me is to keep on failing till I accidentally stop failing.
 That looks like what’s in the cards.